All Episodes

 At the end of the day, it's another reason I'm not crazy about TV.

-Anyway, I am apparently a spokesman for the National Football League uh this afternoon on the House floor, the American Samoan delegate to the House of Representatives, whose name is uh Eni Follow Ma Follow Mavega.
+Anyway, I am apparently a spokesman for the National Football League this afternoon on the House floor.

-This is one of those where I say, I really wish my father were alive to see this.
+This is really, this is one of those where I say, I really wish my father were alive to see this.

-Recently, our nationally recognized commentator, Mr. Rush Limbaugh, attempted to wash away years of pain, suffering, and humiliation endured by our nation's first inhabitants by questioning their motives and seeking to rid of the NFL of this most racist, disparaging, and patently offensive word.
+Recently, our nationally recognized commentator, Mr. Rush Limbaugh, attempted to wash away years of pain, suffering, and humiliation endured by our nation's first inhabitants by questioning their motives in seeking to rid of the NFL of this most racist, disparaging, and badly offensive word.

 Mr. Limbaugh does not appear to know the violent and abusive history behind this racial epithet.